gggrv/edu_archive_aftercourse/README.md

 # aftercourse

 A collection of minimalist working snippets that illustrate basic syntax and usage of certain tools.
-Personal cheatsheet.

 ## Available items